 Program of Study

-For more information on the program of study, including program requirements and course descriptions, please see the Registrar’s Calendar.
+For more information on the program of study and course descriptions, please see the Registrar’s Calendar.

 Should you have any questions regarding the Curatorial program at the University of Toronto Scarborough, please send us an email.

 Alexander Irving | Associate Professor, Teaching Stream and Program Director (On leave 1 January - 30 June 2022)